No-knead sourdough bread with a step-by-step recipe.

 Stretch and fold is a technique where you let the gluten of the dough develop.
 The sourdough dough has higher hydration when compared to regular bread dough and this technique works really well with this dough.
 As you do the stretch and fold on your dough, you will see how a sticky and sluggish dough turns into a well-formed dough.
 I perform a total of 6 stretches and folds spread 30 minutes apart.

 Bulk fermentation is the first rise where you let the dough rise until it is almost double.
-I prefer not to do a bulk fermentation overnight as this may risk over-fermenting the dough.
+I prefer not to do bulk fermentation overnight as this may risk over-fermenting the dough.
 You can leave the dough to bulk ferment for 4-6 hours depending on how warm or cold it is.
 But I highly recommend going by the feel of the dough rather than the time when it comes to bulk fermentation.

 Once the dough is bulk fermented, it needs to be shaped and put in the refrigerator for cold fermentation or cold retard.
-It is during this process that the sourdough bread gets the sour taste.
+It is during this process that the sourdough bread gets a sour taste.
 You can either choose to let it cold ferment overnight or do a long cold ferment.
 Longer cold fermentation improves the taste, flavour, and texture of the bread to a great extent.
 I have left my dough in the refrigerator for as long as 4 days to cold ferment.

 While a banneton is used to place the shaped dough, it is not essential.
 You can dust rice flour on a tea towel, place it in a bowl, and place the shaped dough into it.
 However, it is important to dust the banneton/tea towel well before placing the dough.
 Using rice flour for dusting works best for this.

 Cold dough straight from the refrigerator into a super-hot dutch oven creates the steam needed to give the best oven spring and colour.
 If you don’t have a dutch oven, you can place some water in an oven-safe pan and place it underneath the baking tray - although I have never tried this technique.

 I have also seen that curing the bread in the oven once it is turned off helps in creating great crumbs.
 To do this, once the baking is done, turn off the oven, open the oven door and let the bread sit in it for 15-20 minutes.
 Also, remember to wait until the loaf cools down before cutting it.
 It is best to cut it after a couple of hours before cutting it.

-Good fermentation, strong dough, the correct amount of bulk fermentation, good proofing are the steps needed to get a great loaf of sourdough bread.
+Good fermentation, strong dough, the correct amount of bulk fermentation, and good proofing are the steps needed to get a great loaf of no-knead sourdough bread.
 This may sound complex, but as you practice more and develop an understanding of how to execute these steps, you will taste the difference in every slice of bread.